Force over Distance: Faster than Light

 Young smiles a small smile and takes a swig of his electrolytes.
 “Out with it, lieutenant.”

 “What’s going on behind the scenes at Homeworld Command?
 Why’d they pull five people back?
 It was terrible for Chloe.
-She was two minutes into a talk with her mom when they dropped her back in with no warning.
-Why would they do that?”
+She was two minutes into a talk with her mom when they dropped her back in with no warning.”

-Young grimaces.
 “Colonel Telford forced that one through.”
-His eyes flit watchfully around the room, landing on Chloe, on Rush, tracing the lines of the other bridges as they diverge away over the river of light.
+Young’s eyes flit watchfully around the room, landing on Chloe, on Rush, tracing the lines of bridges as they diverge over the river of light.

 Matt nods.
-“Yeah.
-I remember that from Wray’s Town Hall.
+“Yeah, Wray said as much.
 I was hoping for a little insight as to why?”

-“He pretty handily demonstrated that there’s more going on with Rush than meets the eye.
+“He pretty handily demonstrated there’s more going on with Rush than meets the eye.
 I’m sure he’s arguing that’s been the case for a while.”
-The colonel glances at Rush, then takes an exhausted swig of his electrolytes.
-He looks dead on his feet.
+The colonel takes an exhausted swig of his electrolytes.

-Young smiles faintly.
 “I’m fine, lieutenant.
 This is just a little damage control.”
-He lifts the electrolytes with a wry expression.
-“I got a little carried away last night.”
+Young lifts the electrolytes with a wry expression.
+“I got carried away last night.”

 Matt does his best to control his expression.
 “Ah.
 Understood.”